mdedwards/slippery-chicken/sc/src/app-skeleton/_readme.txt

 Prerequisites:
 * Emacs (either /Applications/Emacs.app or /Applications/Aquamacs.app)
+  I think Aquamacs behaves most like a native OSX text editor, so if you've never used Emacs before start with this.
 * The GNU C compiler (gcc), which comes with Apple's developer tools

 Known issues: